-Odisha Journal of Orthopaedics and Trauma (OJOT) is the official Journal of Odisha Orthopaedic Association.
-It is a peer-reviewed quarterly journal.
+Odisha Journal of Orthopaedics and Trauma (OJOT) is the official Journal of Odisha Orthopaedic Association started in the year 1979 and the online version was made available in 2020.
+It is a double-blind peer-reviewed annual journal published by Odisha Orthopaedic Association and publishing is overlooked by the Indian Orthopaedic Research Group (IORG).
 Although the editors welcome submissions from all over the world, the journal primarily aims to publish research from Odisha and India.
 The stress is on the latest research in the field of Orthopaedics including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, and biomaterials.

-The Odisha Journal of Orthopaedics was first published in 2013 and will now continue as a four monthly (3 issues per year) online journal.
+The Odisha Journal of Orthopaedics and Trauma was first published in 1979 and will now continue as an annual online journal from the year 2020.
 The online version will be an open-access source.
-The journal publishes original articles, systematic reviews and meta-analyses, instructional lectures, case reports, technical notes and letters to the editor.
+The journal publishes original articles, systematic reviews and meta-analyses, instructional lectures, case reports, case series, technical notes and letters to the editor.

 Scope of the Journal

 Odisha Journal of Orthopaedics and Trauma will publish research in the field of Orthopaedics including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, biomaterials, and Congenital disorders.

 Odisha Journal of Orthopaedics and Trauma accepts the following formats of articles

 - Reviews, meta-analysis, systematic reviews

 - Video Technique

 - Case Approach